 This screenshot shows all the areas covered for a user with admin, editor and author permissions.
 Manager permissions would also show the workplace section.

 Click Substances or mixtures ... +Add - to arrive at the new substance page.
 But first, while you can still see the main menu above ... (try Ctrl + once or twice to enlarge images and Ctrl - to restore things)

 Note that you do not start with a new SDS.
-In the screenshot above you will see no +Add button against SDSs.
+In the screenshot above there is no +Add button against SDSs.
 This is because everything begins with the substance and the SDS is created automatically on the first save and updated automatically on every subsequent save of the substance or mixture.
 Manual changes to the SDS are protected from automatic regeneration or updating when the substance is saved.

 Substance (or multiple substances in a mixture) properties are the underlying drivers for an automatically generated SDS base which can be edited as desired.
 The actual displayed SDS seen by the public is not editable by anyone.
 It is derived on demand from the edited base SDS data.

 Mixtures are substances with other substances added as ingredients.
 This is the crux of SharedSDS.
 Purple book calculations based on ingredient properties deliver mixture classifications.
 The ingredients - substances with their own intrinsic properties and permanent information - can be your own or substances licensed from another SharedSDS user company.

 Reaction products can be defined with their own ingredients and properties.
 Mixtures can be mixed and all ingredients automatically aggregated in the parent mixture for hazard classification.
 Reaction products - if included - will consume mixture ingredients according to the proportions of their reactions.